What is 360-Degree Feedback?

 - Encourages continuous learning

 - Stimulates individuals to enhance their strengths

 - Provides guidance for positive change

 The most common criticism of the standard performance appraisal is that over-extended supervisors can assess only a few aspects of an employee's work.
 On the other hand, the individual's self-assessment doesn't always lead to growth, because it is limited in perspective.

 The power of 360-degree feedback is that it collects data from a panorama of points of view.
 Responders provide frank feedback on the individual's behavior, from every point of the compass: managers, peers, direct reports, internal and external customers, and more.

 For the organization, individual growth is only one benefit of a 360-degree feedback project.
-The aggregated results can also provide strategically rich measurements of their human capital, guide marketing, target training—all without breaching individual confidentiality.
+The aggregated results (or "group report") can also provide strategically rich measurements of their human capital, guide marketing, target training—all without breaching individual confidentiality.

 A Growing Trend